Space-time integral currents of bounded variation: Introduction

 is the traversed surface from $T^b(s)$ to $T^b(t)$.
 Customarily, $S^b|_s^t$ is called the \emph{slip surface} from $s$ to $t$.
 The principal reason for our space-time approach, which employs the full slip trajectory and not just the slip surface, is that the evolution of the plastic distortion in the full model requires a \enquote{time index} (i.e., the time coordinate) along the dislocation movement.
 Also, $S^b$ may traverse an area multiple times with different orientations, which leads to cancellation in $S^b|_s^t$, but of course these multiply-traversed areas all have to be counted in the dissipation (that is, the energetic cost of dislocation movement) with their correct \enquote{absolute} multiplicity.
 We remark that in the context of gradient flows the benefit of space-time currents was also noticed independently in~\cite{Kampschulte17PhD}.

-For the rate-independent case of the model in~\cite{HudsonRindler21?}, the dissipational cost as the dislocations (with Burgers vector $b$) move from time $s$ to time $t$, is derived in Sections~4.3,~4.5 of~\cite{HudsonRindler21?} (using the $2$-vector version $\gamma^b(t,x) \in \Wedge_2 \R^3$ of the geometric slip rate defined in Sections~3.3,~A.6 of~\cite{HudsonRindler21?}) to be of the form
+For the rate-independent case of the model in~\cite{HudsonRindler21?}, the dissipational cost as the dislocations (with Burgers vector $b$) move from time $s$ to time $t$, is derived in~\cite{HudsonRindler21?,Rindler21b?} (using the $2$-vector version of the geometric slip rate) to be of the form